 SUMMER ADVANCED ACTORS SHOWCASE

-This very unique and highly intensive program gives actors the experience of developing complex characters and performing a full-length production, while receiving top-level training.
+This unique and highly intensive program gives actors the experience of developing complex characters and performing a full-length production while receiving top-level training.
 Each actor will receive a role and will work as an ensemble to rehearse and record a full-length performance at the end of the week, to be shared digitally with family and friends after the program is complete.
-This program is always focused on the ensemble, meaning each actor is given time to shine on the virtual stage.
+This program is always focused on the ensemble, meaning each actor is given time to shine on the stage.

 WHAT TO EXPECT

 On the first Monday we meet, our group of actors audition for roles in a play that they’ve never read.
 By the end of the day, they have begun developing characters and learning the blocking for the play.
 This continues through mid-week, along with focus on specialty skills that may be needed in the production (e.g. stage combat, choreography, etc.) By Thursday, the actors are running the show off-book and memorizing their material.
 By Friday, the ensemble is performing on stage, in a recorded performance!
 A digital copy of the performance will be shared with actors after the program is complete.
 This is a very advanced and exciting challenge for any actor!

 Due to safety restrictions, space is extremely limited in each age group.
 Registering early is recommended.

 Ages: 12 – 18

 Times: 9:00 am – 3:00 pm (M-F)